 The exhibition is curated by Senior Curator Amy Smith-Stewart and will be accompanied by the artist’s first museum publication.

-Generous support for Karla Knight: Navigator is provided by The O'Grady Foundation, Patricia and Lawrence Kemp, Diana Bowes and James Torrey, Cynthia Smith, and Ann and Mathew Wolf.
-The catalogue for Karla Knight: Navigator is generously supported by the Eric Diefenbach and James Keith Brown Publications Fund and the Lenore G. Tawney Foundation.
+Generous support for Karla Knight: Navigator is provided by The O'Grady Foundation, Patricia and Lawrence Kemp, Diana Bowes and James Torrey, Cynthia Smith, Kristina and Philip Larson, and Ann and Mathew Wolf.
+The catalogue for Karla Knight: Navigator is generously supported by the Eric Diefenbach and James-Keith Brown Publications Fund and the Lenore G. Tawney Foundation.

 Media support is provided by Connecticut Cottages & Gardens (CTC&G).